Facebook Pixel

 Can you accommodate dietary restrictions?

 Our dining hall services, provided by Aramark, routinely accommodate dietary restrictions and allergies.
 Families will be asked about dietary restrictions when completing their health forms.
-Once we are aware of a student’s needs, we will do our best to work with dining hall services to accommodate them.
+Once we are aware of an individual's needs, we will do our best to work with dining hall services to accommodate them.

 Can campers with severe allergies attend LCS summer programming?

-We are accustomed to having a number of students on campus each year who have anaphylactic reactions.
+We are accustomed to having students on campus during the academic year who have anaphylactic reactions.
 For any allergy, it is essential that its existence and severity are documented on our medical information forms.
-Campers who do not have health information on record prior to arriving on campus for their session will not be allowed to take part in the summer program.
+Campers who do not have health information on record before arriving on campus for their session will not be allowed to take part in the summer program.

 Campers who have anaphylactic reactions will also be required to bring two EpiPens (one to carry with them, and one available for our Health Centre staff).
 Our First Aid Kits, at all program stations, are also equipped with EpiPens.